 If you ever find yourself in Alta, I highly recommend an overnight stay at the Holmen Husky Lodge!

 IF YOU GO…

-Where: Alta, Norway (they'll pick you up from a hotel in town if you don't have a car)
+Where: Alta, Norway (they'll pick you up from the Scandic Alta in town if you don't have a car)

 Is this something that's going on your Norway bucket list?
 (Hint: It should be!)

 Note: Big thanks to Visit Northern Norway and the Holmen Husky Lodge for hosting me during my stay, and for the folks at North Adventure in Alta for coordinating it all.
 As always, all opinions are 100% my own.